jeffrey-xiao/jeffrey-xiao.github.io/static/posts/2018-11-12-Writing-An-NES-Emulator-With-Rust-And-WebAssembly/index.md

 ## Introduction

-Over the past month, I tried my hand at emulating the Nintendo Entertainment System and I wanted to share my very biased and personal experience creating `neso-rs`.
-My ultimate goal was to compile the project to WebAssembly so that the emulator can be run on the web, so I will also share my thoughts on the WebAssembly ecosystem.
+Over the past month, I tried my hand at emulating the Nintendo Entertainment System and I wanted to share my biased and personal experience creating `neso-rs`.
+My goal was to compile the project to WebAssembly so that the emulator can be run on the web, so I will also share my thoughts on the WebAssembly ecosystem.
 You can find the web frontend to `neso-rs` [here](https://jeffreyxiao.me/neso-web).

 ## Recipe for Success